jbellsey/redux-model-utils/docs/selectors.md

 # Selectors

-Selectors are recipes; they hold the algorithm to retrieving a usable value from your store.
-Sometimes the recipe is simple (`return state.userID`), and sometimes it's complex (`return visibleTodosBeforeDate(state)`).
+Selectors are recipes; they hold the algorithm for retrieving a usable value from your store.
+Sometimes the recipe is simple (`return state.userID`), and sometimes it's complex (`return unexpiredVisibleTodos(state)`).

 They are mainly used to generate props from state for React components.
 But they can also be used to watch properties in your model from somewhere